latolukasz/beeorm-doc/docs/guide/event_broker.md

 </code-block>
 </code-group>

-`eventConsumer.Consume()` requires as a first argument limit of events that should be read from streams in every iteration.
-In above example we allow max `5` events, that's why we received `2`.
-Now let's see how it works when this limit is set to `1` (see difference in bash tab):
+The `eventConsumer.Consume()` function takes a parameter called limit, which specifies the maximum number of events that should be read from the streams in each iteration.
+In the example above, the limit is set to 5, so we received 2 events.
+If we set the limit to 1, we will see a difference in the output (as shown in the bash tab).

+For example:

 <code-group>
 <code-block title="code">